Superman III

 Review

-The other actor by the name of Robert Vaughn portrays a villain that's far sillier and more poor than Gene Hackman's Lex Luthor.
-The good points in this movie is the scene where Superman turns bad and his alter-ego Clark Kent has to face him.
-Some of the more great things include the few funnier parts like Superman ruining the Tower of Pisa.
+The other actor, Robert Vaughn, portrays a villain far sillier and poorer than Gene Hackman's Lex Luthor.
+The highlight of this movie is when Superman turns bad as his alternate persona, Clark Kent, must face him.
+Some great moments include the funnier parts, like Superman ruining the Tower of Pisa.

 No comments: